isomerpages/seab-corp/pages/2025 GCE Normal Academic Level Syllabuses Examined for School Candidates.md

 <p># Last year of exam in 2025.</p>
 <p><sup>^</sup> Change is to response format for Paper 2.
 The new response
 format requires candidates to write their answers on the question paper.</p>
+<p>* Subject/Paper with e-Examination.
+Refer to ‘e-Exam Resources for School
+Candidates’ for details.</p>
 <h4><strong>Local Subjects</strong></h4>
 <table style="minWidth: 100px">
 <colgroup>